jhomlala/betterplayer/README.md

 ```dart
 import 'package:better_player/better_player.dart';
 ```

+## Important information
+This plugin development is in progress.
+You may encounter breaking changes each version.
+This plugin is developed part-time for free.
+If you need some feature which is supported by other player available in pub dev, then feel free to create PR.
+All valuable contributions are welcome!

 ## General Usage
 Check [Example project](https://github.com/jhomlala/betterplayer/tree/master/example) which shows how to use Better Player in different scenarios.